ejsmont-artur/php-circuit-breaker/README.md

 ## Performance Impact

-Overhead of the Circuit Breaker is neglible.
+Overhead of the Circuit Breaker is negligible.

 APC implementation takes roughly 0.0002s to perform isAvailable() and then reportSuccess() or reportFailure().

 Memcache adapter is in range of 0.0005s when talking to the local memcached process.

-The only potential performance impact is network connection time, if you chose memcached or other remote backend.
+The only potential performance impact is network connection time.
+If you chose to use remote memcached server or implement your own custom StorageAdapter.

 ## Running tests